Sydney Domestic Airport

 T3 Qantas Club Lounge, Departures Level (2), opposite Gates 4 and 5

-The Qantas Club Lounge in Sydney’s T3 Domestic Terminal provides all the services and facilities you would expect from Qantas: barista coffee, bar service, free Wi-Fi, refreshments and more.
-You can also make use of QView when you’re in the lounge – this is the Qantas digital content channel, which serves up news, personalised stories of interest and real-time boarding notifications to your own device.
+The Qantas Club Lounge in Sydney’s T3 Domestic Terminal provides all the services and facilities you would expect from Qantas: barista coffee, bar service (after 12:00pm), free Wi-Fi, refreshments, a family zone and more.
+It's the perfect spot to relax between flights.

 What hotels are near Sydney Airport?